tadashibashi/bgs/README.md

 Optional: Use `do` script shortcut to run commands.
 Unix-only.
 - Make `do` script executable `chmod +x ./do`
 - Run python manage.py commands `./do <command>`

+Optional: Make `crudhelper` executable using the same command as with `do`
+- This script allows you to access the Python shell with all Models preloaded